 Studying International Business at Windesheim is a great opportunity to gain a BBA degree that is dedicated to you and your international career prospects.
-This NVAO accredited programme is hands-on.
-You will experience the industry by tackling real challenges put forward by a wide range of organizations and by doing internships in the Netherlands and abroad.
+You will experience the industry by tackling real challenges put forward by a wide range of organizations and by doing internships in the Netherlands and/or abroad.
 The increasing globalization of business means that managers with an international perspective are in demand.
 So whether you want to work in a large corporation, a medium-sized enterprise or set up your own business, get ready to develop the skills that you will need as a future business professional.

 What's International Business like?

 We train you to be an all-round professional who can make a valuable contribution to organizations and their goals.
 In addition, you can also specialize with us through electives, projects and doing an internship / study abroad.
 The programme is characterized by a mix of knowledge, skills and practical education: from theory to internships and from assignments for real clients to graduation in the industry.
 You will be working on your CV from the start!

 Year 1: your foundation

 Want to know the ins and outs of doing business across borders?
 Join the BBA International Business and discover all the secrets behind marketing, organizations, finance, logistics and intercultural communication.
 You will learn to write marketing plans about cross-border e-commerce and to manage business processes: from human resource management to operations & supply chain management and from financial accounting to decision making strategies.

 You will be immersed in international business straight away with a practical week, training sessions and a large variety of subjects.
 Throughout the programme you will focus on a range of different themes.
 We challenge you to put your new knowledge into action during several projects at internationally operating organizations.
 Developing your personal and professional skills also play an important part during the programme.